AbiolaOyegun/AbiolaOyegun/README.md

-- 👋 Hi, I’m @AbiolaOyegun
+- 👋 Hi, I’m @Abiola
-- 👀 I’m interested Cyber Security
+- 👀 A Cyber Security Analyst
-- 🌱 Cyber Security Essential
 - 💞️ I’m looking to collaborate on more oppurtunities
-- 📫 How to reach me oyegunabiola@gmail.com

 <!---
 AbiolaOyegun/AbiolaOyegun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.